DevrajPokhrel3/DNAseq-for-varient-analysis/README.md

 # DNAseq Variant Calling Pipeline (hg38)

-A comprehensive workflow for variant calling from raw FASTQ files using GATK (or SAMtools/bcftools) methodologies, aligned to the hg38 reference genome.
+A comprehensive workflow for variant calling from raw FASTQ files using GATK (or SAMtools) methodologies, aligned to the hg38 reference genome.

 ## Workflow Overview